Xplizet/ChartPredictor/.github/pull_request_template.md

 1. Comment on specific lines of code
 2. Use the GitHub review feature
-3. Mention @username for urgent questions
+3. Mention @xplizet for urgent questions

 ---